Why choose Debert Flight Centre for your flight training?

 - Goals.
 Know what you want to achieve and communicate your goals to the school.

 - Professional Training.
 Receive the highest level of training possible.
-Most independent instructors and flying clubs do not provide dedicated professional training.
-The quality of your training is paramount; choose a school that is accredited and 100% committed to flight training.
+Most independent instructors do not provide dedicated professional training.
+The quality of your training is paramount; choose a school that is 100% committed to flight training.

 - Insurance.
 Insurance coverage is critical for any unforeseen incident or damage for you and/or the aircraft.
 Know your insurance responsibility.